elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

 <div></div>

-- You should use the Factory Method when you don’t know beforehand the exact types and dependencies of the objects your code should work with.
+- You should use the Factory Method when you don’t know the exact types and dependencies of the objects your code should work within your application.

-- You can use the Factory Method when you want to provide users of your library or framework with a way to extend its internal components.
+- When you want to give users of your library or framework the ability to extend its internal components, you can use the Factory Method.

-- You can use the Factory Method when you want to save system resources by reusing existing objects instead of rebuilding them each time.
+- When you want to save system resources by reusing existing objects instead of rebuilding them each time, you can use the Factory Method.

 <br />